ObserveRTC/schemas/schemaList.md

  * **timestamp**: The timestamp when the corresponded data is generated for the report (UTC Epoch in ms)
  * **transportId**: The generated unique identifier of the transport
  * **marker**: The marker the originated sample is reported with
+ * **internal**: Flag indicate if the sfu transport is used as an internal transport between SFUs
  * **callId**: The generated unique identifier of the call
  * **roomId**: webrtc app provided room id
  * **dtlsState**: Represent the current value of the state attribute of the underlying RTCDtlsTransport.